tmolteno/3d/prop/README.md

-# Propeller Design in Python
+# Proply: Propeller Design in Python

 Note: This software is a work-in-progress, its also under heavy development, so I may break things.
 Please accept my apologies if this happens.